kimjiwook0129/grocery-split/README.md

 **Grocery Split** is a web application designed to simplify the process of splitting grocery bills among friends.
 The application is hosted at [grocerysplit.edwardjwkim.com](http://grocerysplit.edwardjwkim.com).

-**For now, I would recommend using Grocery Split from a computer or tablet browser.**
+**For now, I recommend using Grocery Split from a computer or tablet browser.
+If using a mobile device, please use it in horizontal orientation.**

 ### Background